Lily Sullivan: Murderer Lewis Haines jailed minimum 23 years

 In a statement read to the court Lily's mother Anna described their relationship as "sisterly" and a "very special bond."

+She described Lilly as a "bright and talented artist" and a "typical teenage girl" who had just started going out.

 "My pain is unbearable and I suffer many physical symptoms.
-I suffer panic attacks and I can't speak or function.
-I am filled with terror and dread.
+I suffer panic attacks and I can't speak or function," she added.

-"I exist only to see her again.
-My life as it is is on pause."
+"I am filled with terror and dread.
+I exist only to see her again.
+My life as it is is on pause.